Although the club started in 1959, as the Far Northern Radio Group, there was amateur radio activity in the local region

 The Richmond River Listener’s League – 1933 – 1939

 The RRLL was formed in the Lismore area and was active up to WW2 when all Amateur transmitters were closed down.
 Equipment had to be sealed or handed in for the duration.
-Some early calls found were VK2RG EC Reading and Tom Exton radio 2XN Lismore.
+Some early calls were VK2RG E.C.
+Reading and Tom Exton radio 2XN Lismore.

 1933 The Richmond River Listeners League used the callsign VK2GL .
 Officers were President -B Smith, Secretary – N Laundry, Treasurer (?)
 J Ellis.
 1936 – There was a broadcast on 220 metres, 733 KHz. from Sunday 0230 hrs after 2UE closed down with gramophone and borrowed records. by J Ellis VK2ADU, R Stick VK2BI.
 Experimenters could then broadcast music.
 Annual exhibitions were held in the Masonic Hall for the hobby and trades.
 VK2GL operated from Conway St., then Orion St. Lismore.

 1939 WW2 caused the closure of stations and the RRLL lapsed.
 Most members joined the services and numbers were reduced so the league was not restarted at the end of the war.
 Joe Ellis got the call VK2GL and later VK4AGL to carry on the tradition.

 The Far Northern Radio Club

-1959 – The Far Northern Radio Club is formed – on 31 July, a group of amateurs decided to form a club at a meeting in the shelter shed at Brunswick Heads.
+1959 – The Far Northern Radio Club is formed – on 31 July, a group of amateurs met in the shelter shed at Brunswick Heads and decided to form a club.
 VK2 calls involved were – PU, KA, AGM, AGE, AFP, AOC, PP, ZFS, VK4SA.
 In Nov.
-1959 the first committee was Pres.
-VK2AGE, Secy.
-VK2ATI, Treas.
-VK2AGM, Publicity Fred Crow, meeting at the Pier Astor Hotel.
+1959 the first committee was President Gordon Dowse VK2AGE, Secretary VK2ATI, Treasuer VK2AGM, Publicity Fred Crow.
+Meetings were at the Pier Astor Hotel.

-1961 – Quarterly meetings Feb, May, Aug, Nov at the ATC rooms, Canberra Hotel, Lismore.
+1961 – Quarterly meetings Feb, May, Aug, Nov held at the ATC rooms, Canberra Hotel, Lismore.

 1968 – 69 – Weekly Radio-Hobbies classes were given in the Police Boy’s Club.

 Summerland Radio Club 1975 – 1978

-1975 – Constitution review by Fred Herron, Bill VK2BCW and the Committee.
+1975 – A constitution review was done by local solicitor Fred Herron, Bill VK2BCW and the Committee.
 The name was changed to Summerland Radio Club.
 Fees $7, Student $5 pa.
-Club callsign VK2AGH Lic.No.
+The club callsign was VK2AGH, Lic.No.
 NA42472 issued.
-St Peters to be used as a clubroom, not Rochdale.
+St Peters to be used as a clubroom.

 Nov. ’75 – The first novice exam held.